 The COGS equals $23,000, as calculated.
 Use this formula to help with production, purchasing, and pricing decisions.

-Calculating COGS can also help you to calculate your profit for a reporting period and help with decisions to ensure that indirect costs are covered.
+Calculating COGS can also help you calculate your profit for a reporting period and help with decisions to ensure that indirect costs are covered.

-Knowing the COGS, your profit will be $75,000. – $23,000. = $52,000.
+Suppose your revenue is $75,000 in a reporting period.
+Knowing the COGS, you can determine your profit will be $75,000 – $23,000 = $52,000.